RVMendoza/react-es6-postcss-boilerplate/README.md

 I made this becuase as a front-end dev, setting up projects stress me tf out.

-I couldn't find any simple tutorials and when I did find some, they made too many logic jumps that assumed my knowledge and I got lost by step 7.
+I couldn't find any simple tutorials and when I did find some, they made too many logic jumps that assumed knowledge I didn't have.
+I didn't even know what I didn't know so I got lost by step 7.

 This is geared towards front-end folks that just want to start doing hoodrat things with their hoodrat friends online.